 What happens after I leave the clinic?
 Do I need to return to the clinic for check-ups?

 After you leave the clinic, you will go home and continue the Gerson Therapy protocol as prescribed by the clinic doctors.
 Most patients do not return to the clinic, unless they opt to return for another stay there.
 Patients do follow-up consultations with the doctors by phone, by sending their blood work and medical records for the doctors to review, so that the doctors can track their progress and adjust the protocol as needed.

-No. Chemotherapy works in conflict with the Gerson Therapy, which detoxifies the body in order to restore the body’s natural defenses.
-If a patient has undergone chemotherapy, they need to wait a minimum of 2-3 weeks after their last treatment to begin the Gerson Therapy (if they are starting from home), or wait a minimum of 4 weeks after completing chemotherapy before applying to the clinic.
+No; if a patient has undergone chemotherapy, they need to wait a minimum of 4 weeks after completing chemotherapy before applying to the clinic.
 This span of time will allow for a more accurate assessment of the patient’s status post-chemotherapy.
-At that point, they need to begin the Gerson Therapy at a modified level, so that they do not detoxify too quickly.
+At that point, they will need to begin the Gerson Therapy at a modified level, so that they do not detoxify too quickly.
 For this reason, we recommend that any patient pre-treated with chemotherapy begin the Gerson Therapy at a clinic or under the supervision of a certified Gerson practitioner, so that they can be safely and gradually introduced to the therapy under a doctor’s supervision.